 How to Get There: Ristr8to Coffee is located in the Nimman area.
 It’s on Nimmanahaeminda Road between Lane 3 and 5.

-To help you find the places mentioned in this Chiang Mai food guide, I’ve pinned them all on the map below.
+To help you find the restaurants mentioned in this Chiang Mai restaurant guide, I’ve pinned them all on the map below.
 It includes a bunch of others as well that we wanted to visit but couldn’t get to.
 Click on the link for an interactive version of the map.

-FINAL THOUGHTS ON THE FOOD IN CHIANG MAI
+FINAL THOUGHTS ON THE BEST RESTAURANTS IN CHIANG MAI

 With Chiang Mai being such a popular tourist destination, you’ll have a ton of restaurants to choose from so I hope this guide can help put you on the right track.
 We like to experience as much local food when we travel so many of these Chiang Mai restaurants feature Northern Thai specialties like khao soi, nam prik, and sai oua.